-If you are DIY guy and want to have some fun by building your own 40% mechanical keyboard, then there are assembled mechanical keyboards available that allows you to build and customize your own 40 percent mechanical keyboard.
-You can buy different parts of the keyboard like top plate, case, PCB, bottom plate, switches, LEDs and then assemble them by yourself, starting from soldering mechanical switches and LEDs onto the PCB.
+If you are a DIY guy and want to have some fun by building your own 40% mechanical keyboard, then there are assembled mechanical keyboards available that allow you to build and customize your own 40 percent mechanical keyboard.
+You can buy different parts of the keyboard like a top plate, case, PCB, bottom plate, switches, LEDs and then assemble them by yourself, starting from soldering mechanical switches and LEDs onto the PCB.
 There are various kits available for them, based on the layout, color, keycaps, switches, top plate and LEDs for your specific requirements.
 Below are some of the popular custom 40% mechanical keyboards.
 Please do keep in mind that these custom keyboards cost more than the standard ones out there in the market.

 So, if you are looking for an ultra-portable mechanical keyboard then there are not many options available in the market.
 However, the above-mentioned 40% mechanical keyboards offer great quality along with performance, and will never let you down.
 These keyboards find their place among coders or programmers and they also make a great companion for working individuals who travel a lot and need a tiny keyboard that can fit in any bag.
 There is also a fun factor associated with these tiny keyboards and most people find them damn cute.
 At last, if you have any queries then feel to ask in the comment section below.